 - QE Bubble (2017) USD $95 Trillion with 10-Year around 2.2%

 In 1981, the U.S. 10-Year Treasury hit its generational high yield of 16% as Fed Chairman Paul Volcker tightened U.S. monetary policy to whip inflation.
 Falling interest rates boost asset prices (in all asset classes: stocks, bonds, real estate, etc.) through the discounting mechanism.
 By mathematical extension, zero interest rates would act as NOS (nitrous oxide system, a la Fast & the Furious).
-(This chart was last updated on August 18, 2017)
+(The data in this chart was last checked for refresh on October 19, 2017)

 The Situation on Wall Street